aoede3/taujs-server/README.md

 In ensuring a particular 'route' receives data for hydration there are two options:

-1. An HTTP call elsewhere syntactically not unlike 'fetch' providing params to a 'fetch' call
+1. An HTTP call syntactically not unlike 'fetch' providing params to a 'fetch' call
-2. Internally calling a service which in turn will make 'call' to return data as per your architecture
+2. Internal service call returning data as per your architecture

 In supporting Option 2. there is a registry of services.
 More detail in 'Service Registry'.